lake-wg/edhoc/draft-ietf-lake-edhoc.md

       PRK_4x3m = Extract( nonce, PRK_4x3m )
 ~~~~~~~~~~~

 The EDHOC-KeyUpdate takes a nonce as input to guarantee that there are no short cycles.
 The Initiator and the Responder need to agree on the nonce, which can e.g., be a counter or a random number.
+While the KeyUpdate method provides forward secrecy it does not give as strong security properties as re-running EDHOC, see {{security}}.

 # Message Formatting and Processing {#asym}